 This is not typical workplace frustration.
 These are actual statements I hear on a regular basis from intelligent, responsible and resilient people, who don’t walk away from commitments easily.
 And that’s what makes what they’re saying so important.
-They’re highlighting a deep sense of disconnection between who they are, and what they do for a living.
+They’re highlighting a deep sense of disconnection between who they are and their Values, and what they do for a living.
 Their voices are signalling a change that’s taking place in our individual and collective consciousness.

 Without a doubt, Covid-19 completely changed our context of Work.
 For many people it gave them a chance to step out of the monotonous work groove they were in, and really question how they’re living their lives, how work fits into it, and the very nature of what they are doing to earn a living.
 This combined with the sharp rise in Personal Growth and Awareness, Health and Well-being, Emotional Intelligence, Mindfulness etc. suggests that the sense of wanting work to be more fulfilling is here to stay in a big way.

 No longer content to live lives disconnected from their highest nature, more people want their careers to be aligned with their Values, Beliefs and Interests.
 They insist that what they do for a living, be a true expression of who they are and what they believe in.
 They want to love what they do for a living, and are willing to make it happen.

 For some, this is done with a hard, fast decision to leave their job and put all their attention into creating their authentic life’s work.
 For others it’s a process, one that allows them to transition from the security of their current job into developing a career path that is deeply fulfilling.
 And then again for others, it’s about carving out a new role for themselves within the organization they’re in now.